Azure/tech-connect-migration-lab/SQL/docs/sql-db-migration-lab-instructions.md

 25. Click on Link account which will open browser,  login with the provided Azure credentials on browser.
 Once you login on browser you will see Authentication complete message.
 Close the browser and complete the remaining step on wizard

-    Microsoft Entra tenant, Subscription, locaton, Resource Group, and Azure SQL Database server will auto populate
+    Microsoft Entra tenant, Subscription, location, Resource Group, and Azure SQL Database server will auto populate

-    Fill-in the Azure SQL Target creadentials as appears below and Click on “**Connect**”
+    Fill-in the Azure SQL Target credentials as appears below and Click on “**Connect**”

     Target user name: +++dbadmin+++